 - Emergency temporary repairs

 - Environmental upgrades.

 Accidental damage cover is an option that you can add for an extra premium if you need it.

-The cost of building insurance depends on a number of factors, such as:
+The cost of building insurance can depend on a number of factors, such as:

 - How much cover you choose for your property (sometimes called your ‘sum insured’)

-- Whether you decide to add any optional types of cover, like accidental damage
+- Whether you decide to add any optional cover, like accidental damage

-- How much excess you choose (Be sure to pick an excess you can afford to pay at short notice if you need to make a claim.)
+- The basic excess you choose (consider a basic excess you can afford to pay at short notice if you need to make a claim)

 - Your claims history